-Clery Act “Game Changer”– What Is It?
+Clery Act Compliance “Game Changer”– What Is It?
 Why Does It Matter?

 Security professionals inherently know the steps to make a case – one thing leads to another and then connect the dots.
-At colleges and universities, security leadership is acutely, and sometimes painfully, aware that they play a large role in the institution’s Clery Act compliance and its VAWA amendments.
-They’ve also been trained to understand that an investigation by ED can originate from a multitude of places: complaints, media coverage, ancillary audits, lawsuits and more.
+At colleges and universities, security leadership is acutely aware that they play a large role in Clery Act compliance.
+They also understand that an investigation by ED can originate from a multitude of places.
+For example, these could include complaints, media coverage, ancillary audits, lawsuits and more.

 This is not new information.
-The disconnect between the roles and responsibilities that colleges and universities leaders have delegated to their security professionals and their role in the overall strategy of the institution is not new, either.
+The roles and responsibilities that colleges and universities leaders have delegated to their security professionals is not new, either.

 In the past, institutions and Clery Act professionals have viewed financial audits as a non-Clery Act compliance review trigger.
-Though, in some cases, they have been told a review or audit by ED originated from the annual financial and compliance audit requirement.
+For example, in some cases, ED stated that the review originated from the annual financial audit requirement.
 This audit requirement applies to all institutions participating in the Federal Student Financial Assistance Programs (SFA).
-If an institution outsources any function relating to the administration of the SFA programs, the servicer organization must be included in the audit as well.
+In addition, if an institution outsources administration of the SFA programs, the audit should include the servicer organization as well.

-The audit guide developed by the ED/OIG in January 2000, Audits of Federal Student Financial Assistance Programs at Participating Institutions and Institution Servicers, supported this viewpoint with a single reference to the annual security report (ASR) buried in an obscure section of the guide on Page II-38.
+The audit guide developed by the ED/OIG in January 2000 supported this viewpoint.
+(Audits of Federal Student Financial Assistance Programs at Participating Institutions and Institution Servicers.)
+There is a single reference to the annual security report (ASR) buried in an obscure section of the guide on Page II-38.
 Under the headline “Suggested Procedures (h.)”, it states: Obtain and inspect the annual security report.
 Ascertain the report contains all information required by 34 CFR 668.47 and was distributed as required.

 In 2016 ED/OIG published an updated audit guide, Guide for Audits of Proprietary Schools and for Compliance Attestation Engagements of Third-Party Servicers Administering Title IV Programs.
 The new guide simplified the compliance statement by stating “A school that participates in any Title IV program must at least annually have a compliance audit of its administration of that program and an audit of its general purpose financial statements unless an allowable Waiver has been granted (section 487 (c) of the HEA (20 U.S.C.
 1094 (c)))”.
 The updated guide also provides auditors with an expanded list of requirements that they must review to determine an institutions compliance with the Clery Act.